akando42/next-map/public/content/posts/10-07/index.md

 ![Chemical WMD](https://storage.googleapis.com/spykman-world/aral_sea_4x.gif)

-The Russian planners were using #Chemical weapons on the main Kazakh population water source, the Aral sea, as well as building Hydroelectric Dams in Uzbekistan and Kazakhstan to control water input of Kazakh tribes.
-The use of chemical weapons on water input eliminates population growth of Native Kazan while promoting #Russian-Kazakh inter-marriage to eliminate any threats of invasion from these historical enemies.
+The Russian planners were using #Chemical weapons on the main Kazakh population water source, the Aral sea, as well as building #HydroElectric Dams in #Uzbekistan and #Kazakhstan to control water input of Kazakh tribes.
+The use of chemical weapons on water input eliminates population growth of Native Kazan while promoting #RussianKazakh inter-marriage to eliminate any threats of invasion from these historical enemies.
 The poison water source also serves as the #WaterGap to prevent any #NorthWest #migiration and push the migration to #SouthEast direction.

 ![Caucasian Looking Asian females](https://storage.googleapis.com/spykman-world/kazahstan-instagram-users.png)